c0c0n3/learning.stack-machine-revival/pocket-calculator/README.md

 ### Language

 We embed a simple arithmetic language into Haskell.
-We only support non-negative integers, addition and multiplication.
+The language lets us work with integer arithmetic expressions—a.k.a. arithmetic without fractions.
+Expressions involve sums, subtractions, products, and divisions among integer values.
+Since we're only dealing with integers, the result of evaluating an expression should still be an integer.
+For this reason, `x/y` is an integer division which returns the quotient `q` of Euclidean division of `x` by `y`—i.e.
+`x = y*q + r, 0 <= r < |y|`.
+Example: `14/3` yields `4` because
+`14 = 3*4 + 2`.

 The `Expr` type (an AST) represents language expressions.
 For example, parsing the following arithmetic expression as an `Expr` prints the corresponding syntax tree.

 ```
 > 1*(2 + 3) + (4 + 5) :: Expr